ForgeRock/forgeops/README.ng.md

 existing environment, it will only update the settings provided on the command line.

-Do `forgeops-ng env -h` to see all of the options.
+Do `forgeops env -h` to see all of the options.

 It also keeps a log of runs of the env script as `env.log` for both Helm and Kustomize.
 It records the timestamp, Create or Update, and the command line used.
-This allows you to track the changes made by `forgeops-ng env` in your different environments.
+This allows you to track the changes made by `forgeops env` in your different environments.

 When creating a new environment, you need to provide the FQDN.
 Each environment